macder/wfv-validation/README.md

 ### Workflow

-WFV subscribed to the Gitflow Workflow.
+WFV follows the Gitflow Workflow.
 If you are not familiar with it, please read [this](http://nvie.com/posts/a-successful-git-branching-model/) and [this](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow)

 ## Testing